Can weightlifting stunt growth?

 However, weight training is safer on your growth plates than any other number of common youth sports, such as soccer or football.

-There are no negative consequences from weight training, unless you use improper techniques.
+There are no negative consequences of weight training unless you use improper techniques.
 Improper techniques can lead to injuries, ranging from mild to severe.

 Growth plates are found at the ends of the bones in children and adolescents.
 The function of a growth plate is to determine the size of the bone.